limbario/typescript-sdk/packages/api/README.md

     name,
     webrtcUrl: result.data.status.webrtcUrl,
     token: result.data.token,
 }, "Success!
-You can deliver token and webrtcUrl to your frontend!")
+You can deliver the token and webrtcUrl to RemoteControl component from @limbar/ui in your frontend!");
 ```